Chanlaw/prediction-extraction/README.md

 # prediction-extraction
 This was the code I wrote for an independent study project I did in the CIS department (CIS 099).
-The writeup for the project is `automated-identification-extraction.pdf`.
+The writeup for the project is `automated-identification-extraction.pdf`, located in the `report` subdirectory.

 ## Webscraping
 First, navigate to the location of `web_crawler` on your computer.